 07.12.2020 PhD Defence, Kerstin Reibold: Indigenous rights, supersession, and moral status equality.
 Prof David Miller (Oxford University) and Dr Cara Nine (University College Cork) will be the 1st and 2nd opponent of the thesis.
 More information about the defence can be found here.
 Follow the defence online here.

-05.06.2020 [postponed due to Covid-19 / new preliminary date 18.06.2021] Workshop with Jeff McMahan.
+05.06.2020 [postponed due to Covid-19] Workshop with Jeff McMahan.
 GMR will be part of organizing a workshop with Jeff McMahan at UiT in cooperation with the Pluralism, Democracy and Justice research group and the research seminar of Philosophy Department (IFF).
 For more information: Kasper Lippert-Rasmussen.

 13-15.03.2020 [cancelled due to Covid-19] International Conference: Global Structural Injustice and Minority Rights.
 Location: Northeastern University, Boston, MA, USA.
 Keynote Speakers: Avigail Eisenberg, University of Victoria, Stephen Gardiner, University of Washington and Catherine Lu, McGill University.
 See CFP here.